Adam Duvall Player Props: Red Sox vs. Athletics

 Adam Duvall At The Plate

-- Duvall has 10 doubles, a triple, five home runs and nine walks while hitting .252.
+- Duvall is hitting .252 with 10 doubles, a triple, five home runs and nine walks.

-- Looking at the 30 games he has played this season, he's homered in four of them (13.3%), and in 4% of his trips to the dish.
+- In 13.3% of his games this season, he has homered, and 4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.